The Benefits of Planning

 Last Will & Testament

 This document identifies who will inherit an individual's assets (the beneficiaries) and who will be responsible for distributing them to the beneficiaries (the personal representative/executor).
-For young parents and couples, a Will can also be used to appoint a trustee to manage a child's money until he/she is old enough to handle it themselves.
+For young parents and couples, a Will can also be used to appoint a trustee to manage a child's money in a trust until he/she is old enough to handle it themselves.

 A living will declares your wishes concerning the provision, withholding, or withdrawal of life-prolonging procedures if you are diagnosed with a terminal condition where there is no medical probability of recovery or, cure.
 Click here to download your Living Will Guide.

-Designation of Preneed Guardian
+Declaration of Preneed Guardian for an Adult

 Revocable Trust (Living Trust)